Marien Ngouabi

-Marien Ngouabi (or N'Gouabi) (December 31, 1938 – March 18, 1977) was the third President of the Republic of the Congo from January 1, 1969, to March 18, 1977.
+Marien Ngouabi (December 31, 1938 – March 18, 1977) was a Congolese politician and military officer who served as the fourth President of the People's Republic of the Congo from 1969 until his assassination in 1977.

 Biography

 Origins

-Marien Ngouabi was born in 1938 at the village of Ombellé, Cuvette Department, in Kouyou territory to Dominique Osséré m'Opoma and Antoinette Mboualé-Abemba.
-He is origanlly from a humble family.
+Marien Ngouabi was born on December 31, 1938, at the village of Ombellé, Cuvette Department, in Kouyou territory to Dominique Osséré m'Opoma and Antoinette Mboualé-Abemba.
+He is originally from a kuyu humble family.
 From 1947 to 1953, he went to primary school in Owando.
 On 14 September 1953, he went to study at the Ecole des enfants de troupes Général Leclerc in Brazzaville and in 1957, he was sent to Bouar, Oubangui-Chari (now the Central African Republic).

 After serving in Cameroon as a member of the second battalion of the tirailleurs with the rank of Sergeant (1958–1960), Ngouabi went to the Ecole Militaire Préparatoire in Strasbourg, France in September 1960 and then to the Ecole Inter-armes at Coëtquidan Saint-Cyr in 1961.
 He returned to Congo in 1962 as Second Lieutenant and was stationed at the Pointe-Noire garrison.
 He was assigned to the Pointe-Noire garrison as a deputy commander of an infantry battalion.
 In 1963, Ngouabi was promoted to the rank of Lieutenant.